Lifetime of bimerons and antibimerons in two-dimensional magnets: RESULTS

 The degeneracy of bimerons and antibimerons is in strong contrast to skyrmions and antiskyrmions.
 The major difference between (anti-)bimeron and (anti-)skyrmion is their response to DMI.
 This can be seen from the continuum formulation for interfacial DMI of a (anti-)skyrmion

-which shows a dependency on the vortex number $\nu$ via the Kronecker-Delta term $\delta_{\nu, 1}$.
-The DMI with a magnitude given by $\mathcal{D}$ in the continuum model, therefore, only affects the energy of solitons with vortex number $\nu=1$, which accounts for skyrmions, but not antiskyrmions.
+which shows a dependency on the helicity $\gamma$ and the vortex number $\nu$ via the Kronecker-Delta term $\delta_{\nu, 1}$ (see Appendix A.3 for details on soliton profile).
+The DMI with a magnitude given by $\mathcal{D}$ in the continuum model, therefore, only affects the energy of solitons with vortex number $\nu=1$, which accounts for skyrmions, but not for antiskyrmions.
 Bimerons and antibimerons, on the other hand, both possess a meron with a favored vortex number due to the vortex-antivortex restriction to Eq.~(\ref{eq:meron_identifier}).
 The evolution of the DMI under continuous transformation between (anti-)bimeron and (anti-)skyrmion is schematically illustrated in Fig.~\ref{fig:bimeron_skyrmion_transformation}.
-It is shown, that bimerons and antibimerons are stabilized equally by DMI, while a homogeneous rotation of all spins by $\Theta_{\text{FM}}$ around the $y$-axis lifts this degeneracy until the maximum difference is reached for skyrmions with favored remaining composition $\mathrm{idm}(\mathbf{m})=(1,-1)$ and antiskyrmions with a composition $\mathrm{idm}(\mathbf{m})=(-1,-1)$ that is ignored by the DMI in Eq.~(\ref{eq:DMI_response1}).
+It is shown, that bimerons and antibimerons are stabilized equally by DMI, while a homogeneous rotation of all spins by $\Theta_{\text{FM}}$ around the $y$-axis lifts this degeneracy until the maximum difference is reached for skyrmions with favored remaining composition $\moritz{\Tilde{Q}}(\mathbf{m})=(1,-1)$ and antiskyrmions with a composition $\moritz{\Tilde{Q}}(\mathbf{m})=(-1,-1)$ that is ignored by the DMI in Eq.~(\ref{eq:DMI_response1}). \moritz{Notably, the two states with $\nu=1$ in Fig.~(\ref{fig:bimeron_skyrmion_transformation}) (upper left and lower right) differ in their helicity by $\Delta\gamma=\pi$.
+This reflects that the inversion $\mathbf{m}\to-\mathbf{m}$ requires an additional change in helicity in order to obtain degenerated soliton states, as mentioned in the previous section.}